IceTank/litematica-printer/README.md

 - Placing liquids (printing **in** liquids works though)
 - Current algorithm for placing rails isn't perfect, sometimes it can't place all the rails (to avoid placing anything incorrectly).
+- Sometimes rotations on blocks are wrong even with printerIgnoreRotations off
+- You might get some ghost items in your inventory
+- In rare cases the printer might place the wrong block.
+This is usually a 1 in about 1000 chance.
+Can get worse with high ping or unstable connections.

 Also, I have decided that features that fix existing builds, such as automatic excavation or correcting incorrectly placed blocks are out of the scope of this mod.